 Sleepfoundation.org is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

 More people prefer side sleeping than any other sleep position.
 When you lie on a mattress that provides adequate cushioning and support, sleeping on one side can promote even spinal alignment.
 This helps to reduce pressure points all over the body, including sensitive areas such as the shoulders and hips.

-That said, the pillow you choose may make you feel less comfortable while sleeping in this position.
+That said, it’s important to choose the proper pillow while sleeping in this position.
 Side sleepers generally need thicker pillows to fill the space beneath their head and neck.
-Pillows that are too thin do not provide enough cushioning, while excessively thick pillows can interfere with spinal alignment and cause added pressure points to develop.
+Pillows that are too thin do not provide enough cushioning, while excessively thick pillows can interfere with spinal alignment and lead to more pressure points.